indianpoptart/RadioControl/README.md

 # "How Do You Make Money?"
-Thru donations and ads (The ads can be disabled for free in the settings :smile:).
+Through optional donations and ads (The ads can be disabled for free in the settings :smile:).
 I don't collect data, nor do I want to, it usually uses a bunch of data and battery, saving battery is the most important aspect of this app, so there will be no collection/selling of your data, its YOUR data, no one elses.

 # New Features